jzombie/rich-cms/md-content/z_Miscellaneous/Quotes.md

 # Quotes

+> "The happiness of those who want to be popular depends on others; the happiness of those who seek pleasure fluctuates with moods outside their control; but the happiness of the wise grows out of their own free acts." —Marcus Aurelius

 > "Honesty is a very expensive gift.
 Do not expect it from cheap people." ~ Warren Buffett

 > "A good speech should be like a woman's skirt: long enough to cover the subject and short enough to create interest." ~ Winston Churchill